 No initial sketch is ever perfect.
 Let’s be easy about it.

 I altered the front leg but only a little.
 If I wouldn’t do that I think no one would notice, but I feel it is better now.

-So can you alter any part if you feel it would resemble better to the photo, or a live model.
+So you can alter any part if you feel it would resemble better to the photo, or a live model

 Outline the eyes.
 This is important.

 If you are not sure, please sketch the eye first on a separate paper.

 The eyes absolutely should be as perfect as possible if you want your animal drawing to look good.

 Observe a detailed photo of a dog’s eye.
 Study it.

 Although there aren’t many details visible on this drawing the basic outline should match the dog’s facial impression.